Hildebrand Law, P.C. mobile logo

 The Court of Appeals was not able to determine whether James invested separate property in the San Marino house after it was purchased.
 It sent the matter back to the trial court to determine what he invested and when he had invested it.
 The money he invested to buy the house could not be reimbursed to him.
 Money invested after purchase could be reimbursed.

 If you need information about reimbursement of separate property in a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.